Turk Kardiyol Dern Ars. 2018; 46(7): 591-601 | DOI: 10.5543/tkda.2018.00878

 Department of Cardiology, Ondokuz Mayıs University Faculty of Medicine, Samsun, Turkey

-OBJECTIVE The incidence of metabolic syndrome varies greatly in both developed and developing countries.
+OBJECTIVE The incidence of metabolic syndrome varies greatly in developed and developing countries.
 In the last 10 to 15 years, important studies have been performed examining the incidence of metabolic syndrome in Turkey.
 This article is a meta-analysis of the studies that investigated the incidence of metabolic syndrome this country.

 METHODS Epidemiological studies from the last 15 years that provided information about the incidence of metabolic syndrome in Turkey were screened in the Ovid Medline, the Web of Science Core Collection, and the Turkish Academic Network and Information Center (ULAKBIM) databases.
 In addition, web pages of the Ministry of Health, the Turkish Statistical Institute, and the associations of the related medical discipilnes were screened for appropriate studies.
 A bias tool that is developed by our team was used to categorize the included studies as having low- or high risk of bias.
 A random effects model was used in the meta-analysis.
 Linear and nonlinear meta-regression analyses were performed to evaluate heterogeneity and temporal variations in prevalence rates.